superfluid-finance/protocol-monorepo/examples/beginner-examples/token-spreader/README.md

 **Environment File**

 Referring to the `.env.template` file and fill out the fields in your `.env` file

 - `GOERLI_URL` - Put in an RPC Endpoint (I recommend Infura, here are [the steps](https://blog.infura.io/post/getting-started-with-infura-28e41844cc89) on how to get one from them.)
-- `SEED_PHRASE` - Make sure you’re not using a seed phrase for a wallet that has any real money on it!
+- `MNEMONIC` - Make sure you’re not using a seed phrase for a wallet that has any real money on it!
 - `ETHERSCAN_API_KEY` - Get one [here](https://etherscan.io/apis), and just use the free option.
 - `TOKENSPREADER_ADDRESS` - Leave blank for now.
 We’ll fill this in when we deploy the TokenSpreader to Goerli later.